Biggest rises and falls in the 2014 World Press Freedom Index

 Hosni Mubarak’s removal in February 2011 raised hopes of an improvement in respect for fundamental freedoms but they were quickly dashed after a Muslim Brotherhood government headed by Mohamed Morsi was installed in the summer of 2012.
 President Morsi had a decree adopted in November 2012 that gave him special powers but backtracked in the face of an outcry.
 The constitution that was approved by referendum the following month lacked sufficient safeguards for freedom of expression.
 It did not guarantee the independence of the state-owned media and, in practice, opened the way for the Islamization of media legislation.

 As soon as the Muslim Brotherhood took office, it began asserting its control over the state media.
 In August 2012, Morsi got the upper chamber to appoint Muslim Brotherhood supporters to run the state-owned newspapers.
 These appointments had a big effect on their editorial policies.
-At the same time, there was a big increase in lawsuits and physical attacks
+At the same time, there was a big increase in lawsuits and physical attacks against journalists.

 "Sisification" of egypt's media under gen. sisi